syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ## Checkbox for Legend

-Cartesian chart provides support to enable the checkbox for each legend item to visible or collapse the associated series.
-By default, the value of [CheckBoxVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_CheckBoxVisibility) property is `Collapsed`.
+The Cartesian chart supports enabling the checkbox for each legend item to visible or collapse the associated series.
+By default, the value of [CheckBoxVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_CheckBoxVisibility) property is `Collapsed.`

 {% tabs %}